peter88213/yw-cnv/docs/help.md

 ## Brief synopsis

-This will load a brief synopsis with chapter and scenes titles into a new OpenDocument text document (odt).
+This will write a brief synopsis with chapter and scenes titles into a new OpenDocument text document.
+File name suffix is `_brf_synopsis`.

--   The document is placed in the same folder as the yWriter project.
--   Document's **filename**: `<yW project name_brf_synopsis>.odt`.
--   Only "normal" chapters and scenes are imported.
-Chapters and scenes marked "unused", "todo" or "notes" are not imported.
 -   Only scenes that are intended for RTF export in yWriter will be imported.
 -   Titles of scenes beginning with `<HTML>` or `<TEX>` are not imported.